RonanMarrinan/Latin102Portfolio/translation3.md

 D. Translation 3

-One day Hercules cleaned the manure of King Augeas, with Iove helping for the most part: Hercules let the river in to clean the manure.
+One day, Hercules cleaned the manure of King Augeas, with Iove helping clean part: Hercules let the river in to clean the manure.

 Hercules led the bulls, with whom Pasiphae layed with, alive out of the island of Crete.